magicaltome/ffmpeg.js/README.md

 # Key changes from main repo
 - Remove autoscaling from make (-j) flag as that causes build issues on docker mac
+- Compile ffmpeg with bitstream filters
 - Update ffmpeg to latest as we need version >4.4
+- Commit needed built sources to this repo in bin/.
+Do this if you rebuild with changes

+# How this is used
+- frontend-web lists this repo as a dependency via yarn and then gets the built sources it needs from bin/

 # ffmpeg.js